vallurumk/sheffield-bioinformatics-core.github.io/training/prostate-bioinformatics-2020-02-18.md

 - Differential expression analysis using edgeR and DEseq2
 - Annotation resources in Bioconductor
 - Identifying over-represented gene sets among a list of differentially expressed genes
+- Techniques for analysing spatial transcriptomics data in R

 ## Software installation
 You will need to bring an internet-enabled laptop to the course and install the latest versions of both R ***and*** RStudio before coming to the course